 Personal correspondence between a sender and recipient is considered an acceptable communication to pass along.
 Having the recipient’s address information handwritten is usually enough to give that impression.

-Keep in mind that creating a compelling outer envelope is a highly delicate task, and should always be accompanied by extensive testing.
+Keep in mind that creating a compelling outer envelope is a highly delicate task that should always be accompanied by extensive testing.

 Sometimes (but rarely), after weeks of planning, it turns out that a plain white envelope with a simple return address will get vastly superior results to even the most brilliant outer envelope design.
 Still, most of the time, teaser copy—great teaser copy—far outperforms a plain envelope.
 That’s why testing is a crucial step.